New Galloway railway station

-New Galloway railway station served the town of New Galloway in Dumfries and Galloway, Scotland, from 1861 to 1965 on the Portpatrick and Wigtownshire Joint Railway.
+New Galloway railway station served the town of New Galloway in the historic county of Kirkcudbrightshire in the administrative area of Dumfries and Galloway, Scotland, from 1861 to 1965 on the Portpatrick and Wigtownshire Joint Railway.

 History

 The station opened on 12 March 1861 by the Portpatrick and Wigtownshire Joint Railway.
 The signal box was situated east of the westbound platform and the goods yard was to the north.
 The platforms were extended in 1891.
 The station closed to both passengers and goods on 14 June 1965.

+Station site today

+The station master's house, the road bridge and part of the platforms still exist.